SoftInstigate/restheart-website/docs/upgrade-to-v6.md

 Breaking change

 `readFilter` and `writeFilter` are available in RESTHeart v5 as well.
-Are optional filters that are added to read and write requests respectively when authorized by this ACL document.
+These are optional filters that are added to read and write requests respectively when authorized by an ACL permission that defines them.

-Starting from v6, these must be under the `mongo` object because are applicable only to requests handled by the `MongoService`
+Starting from v6, these must be under the `mongo` object because they are applicable only to requests handled by the `MongoService`

 ### *mongo.mergeRequest*

 `mergeRequest` allows to merge the specified properties to the request content.
-In this way server-side evaluated properties can be enforced.
+In this way, server-side evaluated properties can be enforced.

-In the following example
+In the following example:

 ```yml
 - roles: [ user ]